DestinyW/cs110-final-project-spr18/README.md

 ***

 ## 1. Project Description
 In "Go, Fetch!" the player controls a dog to catch frisbees.
-Frisbees are automatically launched on one plane across the screen and come in 4 different colors, each with a different point value (White = - 30, Yellow = 0, Purple = +10, Red = +20).
-The player controls their dog with the up and down arrow keys to catch frisbees and avoid walls.
-Each time the player hits a wall the dog loses 1 health (10 bars maximum), if the dog reaches 0 health the player loses.
-The game takes 4 minutes to play, if at the end of 4 minutes the dog still has health then the player wins.
+Frisbees are automatically launched on one plane across the screen and come in 4 different colors, each with a different point value (White = - 10, Yellow = +1, Purple = +10, Red = +20).
+The player controls their dog with the up, down, left, and right arrow keys to catch frisbees and avoid walls.
+Each time the player hits a wall the dog loses 1 health (10 health points), if the dog reaches 0 health the player loses.
+The game takes 4 minutes (240 seconds) to play.
+If at the end of 4 minutes the dog still has health then the player wins.

 ***